romanmashkovskiy/rug-builder/wp-content/plugins/woocommerce-email-test/readme.txt

 Note - this plugin only works with WooCommerce.

-New feature being developed to let you send test emails to your inbox.
-Release pending.
-Please drop a note in the Support forum if you want this feature now.
+We also have a premium plugin which offers the following additional features:

+= Real email in-box testing =

+The premium version lets you send any of the test emails to an email address of you choice, at the click of a button.
+This allows you to test the email in a real inbox, instead of simply in the browser.

+= Additional testing for the following WooCommerce email types: =

+Cancelled Order
+Failed Order
+Customer On Hold Order
+Customer Refunded Order
+Customer Reset Password
+Customer New Account

+= Support for the WooCommerce Subscription plugin =

+If you have the WooCommerce subscription plugin, you can test the emails associated with this plugin.
+These are:

+New Renewal Order
+Completed Renewal Order
+Completed Switch Order
+Customer Renewal Invoice

+= Lifetime updates =

+Any updates to the premium plugin will be available to you at no extra cost.

+= How to get the premium plugin =

+Simply install this free plugin, and click on the 'Go Premium' tab to purchase a license key.

 == Frequently Asked Questions ==

 Does this plugin send emails?
-No not yet
+No, but the premium version does.

 Will existing customers see test emails in their inbox?
-No
+No.

 How do I see emails?
-In your web browser.
-Very handy to check the content of WooCommerce emails, without needing to place test orders.
+In your web browser, and in your inbox (premium).
+Very handy to check the content of WooCommerce emails, without needing to place loads of test orders!

+How do I get the premium version?
+Simply install this free plugin, and click on the 'Go Premium' tab to purchase a license key.
+Then insert the license key into the input box, and update the plugin via the wordpress plugins dashboard screen.

 == Installation ==